 Note: The Electronic Transactions Act 2002 may impact on the provision of notice under the Employment Relations Act 2000.
 Information required to be "in writing" can now be supplied electronically and still satisfy the requirements.
 However, in order to exercise this option, consent to utilise electronic communication techniques must be obtained from the intended recipient party before it is used.
-If electronic communication techniques are employed then the Electronic Transactions Act 2002 will apply.
-Refer to the a-z guide on the Electronic Transactions Act 2002 for more information.
+If electronic communication techniques are employed, the Electronic Transactions Act 2002 will apply.

+Refer to the A-Z guide on the Electronic Transactions Act 2002 for more information.
 Correspondingly, the same rules apply to employers who give notice to lockout under section 91.

-Remember:
+Remember

-- Always call AdviceLine to check you have the latest guide (refer to the publication date below). - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - ▶ Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business. - Visit our website www.businesscentral.org.nz regularly. - Attend our member briefings to keep up to date with all changes. - ▶ Send your staff to BC Learning courses and conferences designed for those who manage employees.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide.
+Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - · Get one of our consultants to draft an agreement template that's tailor-made for your business.